front-tech/design-system-utils/README.md

-### Design Systems Utils
+# Design Systems Utils

-Design Systems Utils aims to provide a series of common utilities at the beginning of any front project as well as certain mixins that facilitate day-to-day development such as margin, padding, grid classes, base animations and common elements.
-For more information launch the command ```npm run start``` and access the documentation in the browser under the port ```http://localhost:3000/```.
+Design Systems Utils aims to provide a series of common utilities at the beginning of any web project, which will facilitate and speed up the day-to-day development.
+For more information click on the following [link](https://front-tech.github.io/design-system-utils/).

+Initially it will be necessary to install the ***@front-tech/design-systems-utils*** dependency by executing the following command ```npm install @front-tech/design-systems-utils```

-For the proper functioning of the library it is necessary to create a configuration file in the project called ```.frontech.json```, which will determine the utilities of margin, padding and custom grid.
+For the correct functioning of the library it is necessary to create a configuration file in the project called ```.frontech.json``` which will determine the utilities of margin, padding and custom grid.
 This configuration must maintain the following structure:

 ```
 {
   "color": {